-Every music major will be advised by their applied instructor or director of their area to help guide them throughout their course of study.
-In most cases, Mr. Lowell Hollinger will be your advisor for at least your first year, however students are advised to consult with their applied instructor and area director.
-In the case of students with adjunct professors as your applied instructor, you should consult with the Department Chair as well as Mr. Hollinger.
-You should meet with your advisor either during early registration or during the registration period prior to the beginning of each semester to plan your schedule for the semester.
-Each student must meet with an advisor to review their schedule before registering for classes.
-The alternate PIN number will not be released from the Department Chair until you have met with your advisor.
-Be sure that you alert your advisor to any changes you have made to your schedule.
+Every music major will be advised by their central advisor, Ms. Keri Saupitty.
+Advising and creating a schedule happens only after meeting with your department mentor and completing a music registration ticket.
+Students will be mentored by either their applied instructor or some other faculty member that has worked closely with the student to help the student stay on track in their course of study.
+In the case of students with adjunct professors as their applied instructor, they should consult with the Department Chair to find out who their department mentor is.
+You should meet with your mentor either during early registration or during the registration period prior to the beginning of each semester to plan your schedule for the semester.
+Each student must meet with their mentor to review their schedule before registering for classes.